paulroseau/nand2tetris/Notes.md

 the RAM, let's say 123, and this will be taken as an input by the assembler as well.
 Same thing for the keyboard...

-I believe that all what a driver does is expose the reading and writing of bits in this section at a little higher level, as functions that implements some API given by the OS/kernel.
+I think that all what a driver does is expose the reading and writing of bits in this section at a little higher level, as functions that implements some API given by the OS/kernel.
 I believe that the machine language code for these functions are to be put somewhere, and the driver copies paste this machine language code at the right spots.

+# Project 5 :

+No particular remarks or questions.